arunsivaramanneo/GPU-Viewer/README.md

 ## UNDERDEVELOPMENT

-1. OpenGL - GLX Frame Buffer Configuration, OpenGL SPIRV support (low priority - this feature is not available in glxinfo yet,it will be done once implemented by MESA team)
+1. OpenGL - GLX Frame Buffer Configuration using GTK3, OpenGL SPIRV support (low priority - this feature is not available in glxinfo yet,it will be done once implemented by MESA team)
 2. General - Bug fixes, Code Optimizations (High Priority)

 ## IMPORTANT

-1. Requires Python 3 pyGObjects to run this Application, works only on linux Operating system
+1. Requires Python 3 or higher to run this Application, works only on linux Operating system
 2. Tested on Intel and Nvidia hardware
 3. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
 4. Vulkan Tab should work fine for multi-gpu setup.